techspaceusict/techspace-web/README.md

 3. Clone the repository.
 4. cd into project ```cd techspace-web```
-4. Create and activate virtual environment for the project
+5. Create and activate virtual environment for the project
    ```
    $ python3 -m virtualenv env
    $ source env/bin/activate
    ```
-5. Install requirements
+6. Install requirements
    ```$ pip3 install -r requirements.txt```

-6. Now run the server:
+7. Now run the server:
    ```
    $ python manage.py runserver
    ```

-7. Make migrations to the database using the following commands:
+8. Make migrations to the database using the following commands:
    ```
    $ python manage.py makemigratons
    $ python manage.py migrate
    ```

-8. Now open localhost:8000 in browser and the application must be running.
+9. Now open localhost:8000 in browser and the application must be running.

-9. Every time to run the project first activate virtual environment and then run the server
+10.Every time to run the project first activate virtual environment and then run the server
    ```
    $ source env/bin/activate
    $ python manage.py runserver